 - You could carry all of your essentail items in a day pack.
 They are also great if you are going on short hikes.
 For longer hikes though, you need to carry more items so a back pack is definetly a better choice.

 Yosemite is a popular choice for families, couples and even groups of friends.
-While most people flock here in the summer months, there are many reasons why you should delay your trip until the fall.
+While most people flock here in the summer months, July and August, there are many reasons why you should delay your trip until the fall.

 Yosemite in fall offers the chance to see the park without crowds in a more manageable climate.